 Parents tend to enrol their children in personal training because they want them either to excel in a sport or lose weight.
 Kids, on the other hand, may just want to have fun and make some friends.
 Parents may pay for the sessions, but the children are your priority, and as a personal trainer you should meet their needs.

-Personal training may not be the solution for every child, but for some kids it can be a great way to learn healthy behaviour and habits that will last a lifetime.
-It's also a great way for an overweight child to get some immediate result,s and reinforce the benefits of fitness or for a kid with low self-esteem, ready to find some self-confidence.
+Personal training may not be the solution for every child, but for some kids, it can be a great way to learn healthy behaviour and habits that will last a lifetime.
+It's also a great way for an overweight child to get some immediate results, to reinforce the benefits of fitness or build self-confidence in a child with low self-esteem.

 Would you like to have a positive impact on a child’s life?
-As a personal trainer you have a real opportunity to change the lives of children and help them to thrive with their health into their adult life.
+As a personal trainer, you have a real opportunity to change the lives of children and help them to thrive with their health into their adult life.
 If this sounds like the kind of rewarding career you are after, check out our Master Trainer Program™!